qompassai/PathFinders/OnBoarding/level 6/README.md

-# Lesson Plan: Introduction to Authenticated Encryption
+#Level 6 Authenticated Encryption from First Principles

-## Objective: By the end of this lesson, you will understand the basics of authenticated encryption, solve a simple math problem illustrating the concept, and gain hands-on experience with GPG, SSH, and SSL.
+## Objective: By the end of this lesson, you will understand the basics of authenticated encryption, solve a simple math problem illustrating the concept, as it relates to our hands-on experience with GPG and SSH.
+We end with a quick intro to SSL.

 ---